 Gilberto has published more than 300 papers in international scientific journals and conferences, authored four patents and given more than 30 invited talks over five continents.

-Jon is a professor of semiconductor materials and devices and director of the EPSRC National Centre for III-V Technologies at Sheffield.
+Jon is a professor of semiconductor materials and devices and director of the National Epitaxy Facility in Sheffield.

 Prior to joining the University, he spent eighteen years in corporate research as director of Advanced Optoelectronics in Sharp Corporation where he was responsible for the development of a range of new technologies including lasers, LEDs, solar cells and nanomaterials and is well known for pioneering the development of MBE growth of nitride lasers.